AMPSSIE/ampssie.github.io/docs/docs/TechnicalReferences/Overview.md

 # Material Point Method

 AMPSSIE is based on a number of published papers that describe fully the underlying continuum mechanics framework, material point discretisation approach and the numerical solution method.
-In particular, Charlton _et al._’s 2017 Generalised Interpolation Material Point Method paper [@charlton2017igimp] provides the scientific basis of AMPLE.
+In particular, Charlton _et al._’s 2017 Generalised Interpolation Material Point Method paper [@charlton2017igimp] provides the scientific basis of the material point method implemented in AMPSSIE.

 ## Material point discretisation